syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Trackball.md

 ## Axis Label

-The axis label will be viewed when the ShowTrackballInfo property is set to true.
+The axis label will be viewed when the [`ShowTrackballInfo`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_ShowTrackballInfo) property is set to true.
 If you want to collapse the visibility of axis label in Trackball then you have to set ShowTrackballInfo as false.

-N>By default the value of ShowTrackballInfo is false.
+N>By default the value of [`ShowTrackballInfo`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_ShowTrackballInfo) is false.

 **Alignment** **of** **Axis** **Label**

 The alignment of the axis label while moving Trackball can be defined using [`AxisLabelAlignment`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartTrackballBehavior.html#Syncfusion_UI_Xaml_Charts_ChartTrackballBehavior_AxisLabelAlignment) property.

-Auto –Axis label is aligned in Near/Far positions based on the Trackball movement.
+Auto - Axis label is aligned in Near/Far positions based on the Trackball movement.

-Far-Axis label is positioned far from the position of Trackball.
+Far - Axis label is positioned far from the position of Trackball.

-Near- Axis label is near to the position of Trackball.
+Near - Axis label is near to the position of Trackball.

-Center-Axis label is aligned to the center of the Trackball.
+Center - Axis label is aligned to the center of the Trackball.
 By default, the axis label will positioned in center.

 **Far**